Itheum/architecture-diagrams/live_whitepaper.md

 ## Data Coalitions <a name="data-coalitions-1"></a>

-Independently trading personal data is inefficient and time-consuming.
-Continuing to curate and monitor the “terms and conditions” for each sale as well as to keep track of what data will be used for and by whom will quickly become overwhelming.
+Independently trading personal data is both inefficient and time-consuming.
+Continuing to curate and monitor the “terms and conditions” for each sale, as well as keeping track of who will use the data and for what purpose, will quickly become overwhelming.

-Your personal data (both the longitudinal data from your structured programs and highly personal & sensitive data from your Data Vault) — is also not very valuable “when viewed in isolation” — but when your data is “grouped” into clusters of similar people, it grows significantly in value as the volume and quality increases (e.g. your health data is worth > $1,500 if sold as part of a larger dataset).
+Your personal data (both the longitudinal data from your structured programs and highly personal & sensitive data from your Data Vault) — is also not very valuable “when viewed in isolation”.
+However, when your data is “grouped” into clusters of similar people, it grows significantly in value as the volume and quality increases (e.g. your health data is worth > $1,500 if sold as part of a larger dataset).
 The grouped data then becomes useful for deep analysis or to train machine learning models for example.
-We believe that this is the future of how data will be sourced on the blockchain to train AI and for deep analytics.
+We believe that this is the future of how data will be sourced on the blockchain.

 Data Coalitions are DAOs where the "Creators" of the Data Coalition will bond $ITHEUM tokens to form and run it.
 The creators are called "Board Members" and they have an incentive to run the Coalition in the best interests of its "Members".
 Board Members have a "stake in the game" with their bond and therefore will need to always act in the best interest of the Members.
-Board members will also earn a share of the trade, so it's in their best interest to keep their Data Coalition as robust as possible to attract new Members (and therefore more Data).
+Board members will also earn a share of the trade, so it's in their best interest to keep their Data Coalition as robust as possible to attract new Members (and more Data).

 Itheum envisions a future where the most successful Data Coalitions will be run by enterprises and SMEs (subject matter experts like legal and regulation experts, commercial data warehouses, academic/research institutes, government departments, etc) and will be the perfect balance between the commercialization of data and accountability to end-users (Data Providers).
 Board Members vote to agree on the terms and conditions and the governance (privacy and security) of the data trade, the parameters they agree to will be made visible to anyone who wants to join the Data Coalition.